atom-morgan/my-portfolio/_posts/2016-09-03-in-defense-of-douglas-crockford.markdown

 tag: [opinion]
 excerpt: >-
   Two days ago the tech conference Nodevember announced that they would be removing a keynote speaker from their lineup in an effort to make their conference a more comfortable environment for all attendees.
+description: >-
+  Two days ago the tech conference Nodevember announced that they would be removing a keynote speaker from their lineup in an effort to make their conference a more comfortable environment for all attendees.
 ---

 Two days ago the tech conference Nodevember announced that they would be removing a keynote speaker from their lineup in an effort to make their conference a more comfortable environment for all attendees.